UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 This section will cover specifics related to finding aid description, including sample XML, container types related to AV items, and a reference section of Library of Congress subject headings that might come in handy when describing AV collections.

-As of June 2021, Technical Services archivists use a Notetab template and hand code XML in Oxygen to create collection finding aids, which are stored in a Github repository (not this one!, a different one :).
+As of June 2021, Technical Services archivists are the only folks creating and publishing finding aid description.
+TS archivists use a Notetab template and hand code XML in Oxygen to create collection finding aids, which are stored in a Github repository (not this one!, a different one :).
 Archivists follow [DACS descriptive elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Descriptive%20Elements.md) and a local [style guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Style%20Guide.md), which includes information on inclusive description of materials.

 All AV materials are coded at the item-level in finding aids, even materials that span multiple tapes or reels, to facilitate AV digitization and streaming.
 As mentioned in the introduction on this documentation page, Technical Services archivists are currently exploring other ways to describe AV materials, such as at the collection, series, or box-level.
 This documentation will be updated as those workflows solidify, but in the meantime this section will stick to workflows related to item-level AV description.
 This section will not cover broader discussions of finding aid description, such as abstracts, collection titles & dates, etc, which are discussed in both [DACS descriptive elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Descriptive%20Elements.md) and [style guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Style%20Guide.md).